Have you ever heard of baby led weaning? If so, you may wonder what’s different about baby led weaning from other ways of feeding your baby.

 The main reason for this recommendation is that your baby’s gut lining has not matured enough to properly handle solid foods until six months.
-Interestingly, your the gut lining closes up about the same time a child can sit up unsupported!
+You know a good hint for when the gut lining has matured?
+When your baby can sit unsupported!

 Your child may put a food in his or her mouth, squish it around for a little while, then spit it back out.
 That’s okay.
 As they say, food before one is just for fun.

 I hope this post gives you an idea of the possibilities there are surrounding introducing your baby to solid foods.
-A fantastic resource detailing what to expect using this feeding method is a book called Baby Led Weaning (For the record, the word weaning is meant in the British sense in this book title, so weaning simply means introduction to solid foods, not removing breastmilk from a child’s diet).
+A fantastic resource detailing what to expect using this feeding method is a book called Baby Led Weaning.